 - Best-selling author and journalist Stan Grant;

-- Director-General Economic and Global Issues, Foreign and Commonwealth Office, Menna Rawlings CGM;
+- Director-General Economic and Global Issues, Foreign, Commonwealth & Development Office (FCDO), Menna Rawlings CGM;

 - Executive Producer of Drum Production Stan Wolfgramm NZMG;

 - Chair of Te Maru O Hinemihi Anthony Hoete;